-The definition of Intrinsic motivation is motivation that stems directly from the act itself, rather than something beyond it.
+A decent working definition of intrinsic motivation is “motivation that stems directly from an action rather than a reward.”
 Dr. Richard Ryan and Edward Deci explain in their Intrinsic and Extrinsic Motivations: Classic Definitions & New Directions.

 “Intrinsic motivation is defined as the doing of an activity for its inherent satisfaction rather than for some separable consequence.
 When intrinsically motivated, a person is moved to act for the fun or challenge entailed rather than because of external products, pressures, or rewards….In Self-Determination Theory, we distinguish between different types of motivation based on the different reason or goals that give rise to an action.
 The most basic distinction is between intrinsic motivation, which refers to doing something because it is inherently interesting or enjoyable, and extrinsic motivation, which refers to doing something because it leads to a separable outcome.
 Extrinsic motivation thus contrasts with intrinsic motivation, which refers to doing an activity simply for the enjoyment of the activity itself, rather than its instrumental value.”